Clinical scientist, genomics

 - a programme of workplace training

-- fully-funded, part-time study for an approved and accredited Masters degree specialising in genetics sciences
+- fully funded, part-time study for an approved and accredited Masters degree specialising in genetics sciences

-- a final assessment of competence.
+- a final assessment of competence. â¶Ä¯

-If you already work for the NHS, you can apply to the STP as an internal candidate.
+If you already work for the NHS, you can apply to the STP as an internal candidate. â¶Ä¯

-On successful completion of the STP you will be issued with a Certificate of Completion for the Scientist Training Programme (CCSTP) by the National School of Healthcare Science (NSHCS) and can apply for registration as a clinical scientist with the Health & Care Professions Council (HCPC).
+Upon completion, you will receive a Certificate of Completion for the Scientist Training Programme (CCSTP) from the National School of Healthcare Science (NSHCS), allowing you to register with the Health & Care Professions Council (HCPC) as a clinical scientist. â¶Ä¯â¶Ä¯

 For information on training in Wales, Scotland and Northern Ireland, see: